Oxsomi/core3/docs/graphics_spec.md

   - VK_NV_compute_shader_derivatives as ComputeDeriv as long as computeDerivativeGroupLinear is true.
 - subgroupSize of 4 - 128.
 - sampleRateShading of true.
+- maxMemoryAllocationSize and maxBufferSize of a minimum of 1GiB.
 - subgroup operations of basic, vote, ballot are required.
 Available only in compute by default. arithmetic and shuffle are optional.
 - shaderSampledImageArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, shaderUniformBufferArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, descriptorIndexing turned on.
 - samplerAnisotropy, drawIndirectFirstInstance, independentBlend, imageCubeArray, fullDrawIndexUint32, depthClamp, depthBiasClamp, multiDrawIndirect turned on.